A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole Telescope data: Discussion

-Taking into account the full uncertainty (statistical + systematic + sample variance) on our measurement of \btsz, and adding an additional 33\% theory uncertainty as estimated in B12, we use Equation 18 of B12 to transform our \btsz\ measurement into a constraint on \sigeight.
-We use the best-fit \btsz\ with all clusters above $\mtwoh = \bigmass$ masked, and we use the sample variance estimated for that mass cut.
-The scaling of \btsz\ with cosmological parameters changes slightly when the most massive clusters are not included in the data and the model prediction.
-For a six-parameter flat $\Lambda$CDM model, we find the cosmological scaling of \btsz\ with clusters above \bigmass\ cut to be
+The modeling uncertainty and cosmological scaling calculated here for \btsz\ are slightly different than those quoted in B12.
+This is because a different proxy observable is used, and the most massive clusters are not included in the analysis presented here.
+We find a modeling uncertainty of 36\%, compared to the 33\% in B12 for the skewness spectrum at $l=3000$ and no cluster cut.
+For a six-parameter flat $\Lambda$CDM model, we find the cosmological scaling of \btsz(\lrad=3000) with clusters above \bigmass\ cut to be

+(with no measurable dependence on $\tau$).
+Compared to the scaling in B12 (for the skewness spectrum at $l=3000$ and no cluster cut), the primary difference is a slightly shallower scaling with \sigeight ($\btsz \propto \sigeight^{11.6}$ in B12).